The town with the pretty red church by the lake: Puerto Varas, Chile

 How to pronounce Puerto Varas: Pwer-toh BAH-rass

-This is a few blocks up the hill, away from the centre of town.
-Disappointingly, when we turned up at the famous white and red church Iglesia Sagrado Corazon de Jesus, it didn’t look much like the classic photos as many buildings had since been built between the church and the lake, obscuring the view.
+This is usually top of people’s list of Puerto Varas things to do.
+It sits a few blocks up the hill, away from the centre of town.
+Disappointingly, when we turned up at the famous white and red church German-style Iglesia Sagrado Corazon de Jesus, it didn’t look much like the classic photos as many buildings had since been built between the church and the lake, obscuring the view.
 Perhaps there are some camera angling tricks involved – we spotted an observation point in one of the larger hotels further up the hill which may have had the advantage of blocking out the newer buildings.
+However, if you take this out of account, the church itself is a beautiful piece of architecture, inside and out, and the surrounding gardens are lovely.

 For us, the beauty in this peaceful town was its cosy coffee shops and restaurants (we recommend Cassis Cafe for excellent pizza and ice cream, plus proper coffee).
-Warning, these establishments are a little pricey, but it’s worth it once you’re sipping espresso with views of the lake and volcano in front of you.
+Warning, these establishments are a little pricey, but it’s worth it once you’re sipping espresso with views of the Llanquihue Lake and Osorno Volcano in front of you.
 There are many interesting cafés and restaurants to choose from along the water’s edge.

 For the hikers reading this, there are several hikes to do around the Puerto Varas area.
 These include Volcán Osorno itself (on which you can also ski in winter) and Cerro Philippi, which gives great views over the lake and town.
 For those less adventurous, a 0.5 miles from the pier is a viewpoint called Mirador La Puntilla – or at very least a walk to the end of the pier is a must!
 You can hire kayaks to take out on the lake on a nice day.